olindner/LightDisc/README.md

 * Authorized with Google Maps API and displays basic (static) Map view
 * Initialize map to display current phone location
 * Researched EAS and Free Provisioning
+* Moved coordinate to be stored in JSON

 ## Doing
+* Create a page for tracking & displaying throws

+## To-Do
 * Update location on a configurable polling basis

-## To-Do
 * Create first Light Disc course (local and hardcoded)
-* Create a page for tracking & displaying throws
 * Add the concept of user profiles
 * Remove .env from git track and move to eas.json